Annual Undergraduate Research Scholarship Program

 A completed application consists of:

-- An original and four copies of a research proposal not more than three pages long.
+- A research proposal not more than three pages long.
 It should include, at least, an introduction, a section on methods, and a description and itemization of the study's goals.

-- An original and four copies of a budget indicating how the awarded funds will be expended.
+- A budget indicating how the awarded funds will be expended.
 Please specify the source(s) of additional funding for instrument use, laboratory equipment, etc.

-- An original and four copies of the applicant's curriculum vitae, including details of education and/or training in microscopy and a brief statement of career goals.
+- A copy of the applicant's curriculum vitae, including details of education and/or training in microscopy and a brief statement of career goals.

-Application materials, including the Application Form, research proposals and budgets, and supporting letters, should be sent to:
+Application materials, including the Application Form, research proposals budgets, and curriculum vitae should be submitted online here.

 11130 Sunrise Valley Drive, Suite 350